The Hood Financial Story

 But as is often the case, most things in life don’t always go as planned….

 Shortly after Mike graduated from Mission Bay High School, his dad lost his medical practice due to an unexpected illness, and was placed on a permanent disability.
 Mike’s stay at home mom began to work part time to help out financially and fortunately, a truly devastating situation was avoided because of his dad’s forethought and planning.

 “Dad understood and believed in the value of planning ahead and managing risk.
-This, along with the services of a conscientious Financial Adviser, allowed our family to maintain our lifestyle and keep us together financially.”
-It was during this time, that Mike developed his early work ethic by waking up at 4:30am every morning to open the local McDonalds after earning money playing drums in a band at night.
+This, along with the services of a conscientious Financial Advisor, allowed our family to maintain our lifestyle and keep us together financially.”
+It was during this time, that Mike developed his lifelong work ethic by waking up at 4:30am every morning to open the local McDonalds.
+He also earned money playing drums in a rock band.
 This allowed him to contribute towards the household finances, pay some of the bills, and take on other family responsibilities.

 Later, after completing two years of voluntary missionary service for his church, Mike returned home to begin the next chapter of his life.
 While he was away however, his parents had divorced, sold the family home, and moved out of the area.
 Wanting to stay in San Diego but having limited means and nowhere to live, Mike moved into a small studio apartment with a friend.

 What added to this challenge was, just two weeks after his return, Mike proposed to a girl name Beverly Dunn from Orange County, whom he met through letter writing while serving his mission in Denmark.
 Amazingly, despite having no car, no family support in town, or financial help, and no job (other than the promise of his manager position he previously held at McDonald’s) she said yes!
 Mike’s career choice would soon prove to be very short-lived, as Bev understandably had some serious reservations about her future husband wearing a paper hat to work!